Baylor on verge of No. 1 after 61-57 win over Oklahoma State

+It was significant even for first-year Cowboys coach Brad Underwood, who has some roots in the Big 12 and remembers where the scandal-plagued Baylor program was when coach Scott Drew took over 13 years ago.

+''They're going to be No. 1 on Monday,'' Underwood said. ''Remember where they were when he got here.
+And they shouldn't take that lightly. ...
+Let's not forget the job that when he took over, the remarkable job he's done.''

-The Bears (15-0, 3-0 Big 12), one of two unbeaten teams in the nation along with No. 5 Gonzaga, are in position to reach the top of the poll after No. 1 Villanova's 20-game winning streak ended Wednesday - the same night Baylor beat Iowa State on a late jumper from Lecomte.
+The Bears (15-0, 3-0 Big 12), one of two unbeaten teams in the nation along with No. 5 Gonzaga, are poised to take over the top spot because No. 1 Villanova's 20-game winning streak ended Wednesday - the same night Baylor beat Iowa State on a late jumper from Lecomte.

-A rowdy crowd that included new Baylor football coach Matt Rhule in the first row of the student section chanted ''No. 1, No. 1'' in the final seconds of the Bears' 11th straight home victory.
+Gonzaga (15-0) had its game at Portland postponed by a winter storm Saturday night.

 The Bears had just seven offensive rebounds to 19 for the Cowboys, but one of them came from Jake Lindsey after a missed 3 by Motley with the Bears leading by four with 1:48 remaining.
 Two minutes earlier, Lindsey hit a 3 with Baylor leading by one.

-Jeffrey Carroll scored 14 for the Cowboys, but just three after halftime when Oklahoma State shot 32 percent.
+Motley had a game-high 10 rebounds with three assists and three blocks . ...
+Jeffrey Carroll scored 14 for the Cowboys , but just three after halftime when Oklahoma State shot 32 percent.

-Oklahoma State: It's been a tough early conference schedule for first-year coach Brad Underwood, with an opening loss to No. 7 West Virginia.
-And it won't get easier with Kansas looming.
-But Underwood knew that.
-He had a close-up view of the Big 12 while leading Stephen F. Austin to prominence in East Texas.

-Baylor: The Bears didn't have an easy time at home with a pair of unranked teams in Iowa State and Oklahoma State.
-But coach Scott Drew knows it's just about winning in the Big 12, and plenty of ranked opponents are coming soon.

 UP NEXT